yhsesq/llm/README.md

 Creates a AWS VPC with everything in it.
 It creates a mysql database.
 It creates a loadbalancer to handle queries.
+It builds an out of band network management endpoint.
 Build a docker container on the app server with the LLM environment.
 Fire up the docker container which connects to the database and gets called by the load balancer.
-The application uses a PHP front end to chatgpt 3.5 turbo with a custom personality for answering queries (.e. a pet dog).
+The application uses a PHP front end to a distilled llama LLM with a custom personality for answering queries (.e. a pet dog).
 All answers will be in doggie language.
-Since it uses the OpenAI API you can point it to a local LLM running on AWS and avoid the OpenAI costs.
+Since it uses the OpenAI API you can point it to a local LLM running on AWS and avoid the Hosted LLM costs.

 For improvements :
 Use Github secrets instead of everything in text in the repo (example commented out in the github actions file for reference).